yayantritaryana/intune/README.md

 ## Intune Mobile Devices Security Use Case Test

-This is set example use case scenario to test out protection on Microsoft Intune & Office365
+This is set use case scenario to test out protection on Microsoft Intune & Office365